sveitser/kaggle_diabetic/README.md

 Running all the commands sequentially will probaly take 7 - 10 days on recent consumer grade hardware.
-If you have multiple GPUs you can speed things up by doing training and feature extraction for the two networks at the same time.
+If you have multiple GPUs you can speed things up by doing training and feature extraction for the two networks in parallel.
-But due to the computationally heavy data augmentation it may be far less than twice as fast especially when working with 512x512 pixel input images.
+However, due to the computationally heavy data augmentation it may be far less than twice as fast especially when working with 512x512 pixel input images.

 You can also obtain a quadratic weighted kappa score of 0.840 on the private